Larry Hoover: Dispute with the Black Disciples

 In 1989, the Black Gangster Disciples began having leadership problems as they noticed Hoover's leadership of the Folk Nation alliance deteriorated once he shifted his sole focus toward the now-splintered Gangster Disciples.
 The decline of the BGDN leadership infuriated a majority of its members and resulted in the two gangs separating into the aforementioned Gangster Disciples and the reincarnated Black Disciples.
 One instance of their split and later animosity was a drug-dealing dispute in the Englewood neighborhood of Chicago's South Side, which escalated into a shooting that killed several people.
 By early 1993, Hoover claimed to have renounced his violent criminal past and became an urban political celebrity in Chicago.
 Hoover proclaimed that the GD initials had changed to mean "Growth & Development."

 As of July 2022, Hoover confirms that he no longer affiliates with the Gangster Disciples and wants "no part" of the gang "whatsoever".
 He also claims that he was "no longer the Larry Hoover people sometimes talk about, or he who is written about in the papers, or the crime figure described by the government."
 Many believed it was a ruse for his plan to have his sentence reduced or either way appealed.

-Ronnie Bo, formerly known as a national spokesman for the Gangster Disciples, has also officially denounced his association to the gang in a new song titled “Digital Social Hour."

 Legal history

 1973: William Young murder

 On the evening of February 26, 1973, William "Pooky" Young, a 19-year-old alleged drug dealer, was abducted and shot dead in an alley near 68th Street and Union Avenue in Englewood, a neighborhood on the South Side of Chicago.
 His killing was ordered by Hoover after his name was mentioned as one of three people accused of stealing drugs and money from the gang six days earlier.
-Andrew Howard was arrested on March 16, 1973, while Hoover went in to hiding in Chicago.
+Andrew Howard was arrested on March 16, 1973, while Hoover went into hiding in Chicago.
 On September 21, 1973, Hoover was driving a stolen truck and was asked to stop for a traffic violation.
 He tried to run away from the scene but was arrested.
 The police discovered that he was also wanted in William Young's murder.
 In October 1973, Howard and Hoover were both indicted for murder and in December both were sentenced to 150 to 200 years in prison.
 Hoover was sent to Stateville Correctional Center in Crest Hill, Illinois, to serve out his term.